 Looking for a tool to manage your Sales Pipeline?
 Try Pipefy!

-Pipefy’s Sales Pipeline Template is an easy to work with, step-by-step workflow developed to enhance your team’s focus and productivity.
+Pipefy’s Sales Pipeline Template is easy to work with, step-by-step workflow developed to enhance your team’s focus and productivity.

 This template will guide your team through all the steps of the sale, from prospecting, to properly qualifying leads to close the deal, helping them keep track of the opportunities and always staying on top of their game.